Ioannesi/PERN-API-PEOPLE/server/README.md

 # RUNNING THE CLIENT
 You can run the server-side of the project by following these steps:

-# STEP 5:Navigate to the 'client' directory
+# STEP 1:Navigate to the 'client' directory

 ```
 cd client
 ```

-# STEP 6: Install the required dependencies
+# STEP 2: Install the required dependencies

 ```npm install
 ```

-# STEP 7: Start the client:
+# STEP 3: Start the client:

 ```
 npm start
 ```

-# STEP 8: VISIT THE PERN API PEOPLE
+# STEP 4: VISIT THE PERN API PEOPLE
-Visit: 'http://localhost:3000' in a browser to reach the index page
+Visit: 'http://localhost:3000' in a browser to reach the index page The database and the "people" table are initially empty.
+Now that you have set up and run the client application, you can create records by selecting the "Add Person" option from the main navigation menu and manage (EDIT,DELETE,SEARCH,SORTING) them by selecting "ALL PEOPLE" in main navigation.